syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-read-only-Word-document).

 ## Saving a Word document to file system

 You can save the created or manipulated Word document to file system using `Save` method of `WordDocument` class.
 When you do not provide the format type, then the document is saved in Word 97-2003 (*.doc) format.